 Agile Project Management (AgilePM) qualifications are showing increasing demand from professionals eager to extend their professional project management qualifications.

-The qualifications scheme announced by the APM Group in November 2010 was developed in conjunction with the DSDM Consortium.
-Since its launch, more than 16,000 Agile Project Management examinations have been sat (until end of Q3 2014).
+The qualifications scheme announced by the APM Group (APMG) in 2010 was developed in conjunction with the Agile Business Consortium (formerly the DSDM Consortium).
+Since its launch, more than 90,000 AgilePM examinations have been sat (until end of Q2 2018).

-The graph shows that in 4 years more than 16,000 Agile Project Management exams have been sat.
-During that time, more than 9,600 Foundation level exams were sat and more than 6,500 Practitioner exams.
-Global pass rates in 2013 for the Foundation exam were 99.7% and 98.2% for Practitioner.
+The graph shows that in less than 8 years almost 60,000 AgilePM Foundation exams and over 31,000 AgilePM Practitioner exams have been sat worldwide.
 As more and more professionals learn about the new qualifications scheme, these numbers are set to rise.

-APMG’s AgilePM qualifications are aimed at professionals who are working in an Agile environment who want some of the discipline which more structured project management approaches can offer.
+APMG’s AgilePM qualifications are aimed at professionals working in an agile environment who want some of the discipline which more structured project management approaches can offer.

 With the demands on businesses ever increasing, there is pressure on project managers to deliver products faster, cheaper and more efficiently than ever before.